sebastian-jedrzejewski/django-auto-gitlab/docs/source/configuration.rst

 .. image:: images/secret_token.png

-As in the case of :doc:`private_token` it can be just a string or the name of environment variable that will hold it.
+As in the case of :ref:`private_token` it can be just a string or the name of environment variable that will hold it.

 **Examples**: